 Also known as Camellia japonica L., they are large plants that propagate very easily.
 These plants are native to China, and they are also one of the most important plants in the country because Chinese people make teas and oils with them (11).

-Even though they are poisonous, Chinese people think they represent happiness and prosperity, and they are the official flowers of several provinces in the country.
+Even though they are poisonous, Chinese people think this flowering plant represents happiness and prosperity, and they are the official flowers of several provinces in the country.
 They also have many medicinal benefits (12).

 Chinese Flower Color Symbolism